BuildWithData/Code-From-Videos/spark/ep0_how_to_install_linux.md

         SQL     ->   spark-sql
         R       ->   sparkR

-just pick one and start coding, for example:
+just pick one and start coding, for example the python shell:

     > pyspark